 It’s a good moment to look behind and ahead, at the turning of the year.
 Accomplishments, failures, lessons learned, goals achieved — and new goals and hopes for the months to come.
 I’ve never really made New Year’s resolutions, but from the time of the solstice to the changing of the calendar, it does seem like a great opportunity to take stock of where you’ve been and where you want to go.
 And, of course, where you are now.

 This year gave me a huge gift: the chance to self-publish six of my books on Kindle, to achieve a lifelong dream of being a published writer.
 It also presented me with lots of challenges and changes.
 I got divorced in 2012, officially, and moved out of the apartment where I’d lived for 11 years, getting rid of at least a third of my belongings in the process.
 I wrote an eighth book, and edited the seven I’d written before.
 I went to the ocean three times and to the mountains once, read countless books, watched all of “The Sopranos.”
 I deepened some relationships and drifted away from others.
-I found new levels of intimacy and friendship and love with my partner.
 I lost my last grandparent, to whom I was very close.

 So as 2012 ends and 2013 begins, with threatened tax hikes and global tragedies to recover from and another holiday season passing, I take stock of my life.
 A friend taught me to choose words each year for the year ending and the year beginning.
 My word for 2012 is release.
 And for 2013, it’s clarity.